 How do you know what maximum draw down your system is capable of achieving?

-What I usually do is prepare a back test using 1 mini lot on a $10,000 demo account for the system, which is in effect using 1:1 leverage or no leverage at all.
-A back test should be conducted over 3-6 years and over a large enough sampling of trades and bars.
-It is so much easier and more reliable if your system has been codified into an Expert Advisor; then you can perform a historical backtest within 5 minutes using MT4’s strategy tester.
+The best practice is to prepare a back-test using 1 mini lot on a $10,000 demo account for the system, which is in effect using 1:1 leverage or no leverage at all.
+A backtest should be conducted over 3-6 years and over a large enough sampling of trades and bars.
+It is so much easier and more reliable if your system has been codified into an Expert Advisor; then you can perform a historical back-test within 5 minutes using MT4’s strategy tester.

 The advice, “Try not to lose too much money,” is simplistically cogent.
 All traders make mistakes and have losing trades.
 It does not matter whether you are trading 5000 bushels contracts in a futures pit or small lots of forex online.
 Every trade will not make money and losses can be expected.
 The worst thing that can happen is that after some initial success with small size trades, you think you are a trading ‘natural’ and you take more aggressive positions, only to find that honing your trading skill is still a work in progress.